bitrise-io/devcenter/_articles/en/tips-and-tricks/optimize-your-build-times.md

 as well as on the number of files you want to cache.
 For more information see the [Build Cache documentation](/caching/about-caching/).

-## Turn off the "Clean build" option of Xcode steps
+## Turn off the "Clean build" option of Xcode Steps

-All of our Xcode steps (Xcode Test, Xcode Archive and Xcode Analyze) have a "Do a clean Xcode build ...?" option.
-You can usually turn off this option without causing any issues.

-By turning off "clean build" you can speed up subsequent Xcode steps.
-The first one will still have to do a full, clean build, because there's no build cache at the time it runs (as every build runs in a brand new, clean Virtual Machine, as descibed in [Code Security](/getting-started/code-security/)), but subsequent Xcode steps can use the build cache of the previous Xcode step(s), reducing the compilation time of the step.
+All Xcode Steps at Bitrise have an option called **Do a clean Xcode build...?**.
+With this option, you can tell the Step whether to perform a full, completely clean build of your Xcode project when it runs, or alternatively, to access the cache of previous Xcode Steps in the same Workflow.

+Setting this option to `no` can speed up your build by reducing the compilation time of the Step.
+However, if you have only one Xcode Step - for example, **Xcode Archive & Export for iOS** - in your Workflow, that one Step will always have to do a clean Xcode build.

+Please note that this option does NOT mean that the Step can access the build cache of different builds.
+This option is only relevant if you have several Xcode Steps in the same Workflow.

 ## Other